TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 ### Converting Blocks to HTML

-`Block` objects can be converted an HTML string using the following API call:
+`Block` objects can be serialized an HTML string using the following API call:

 ```
 editor.blocksToHTML(blocks: Block[]): string